 Definition

-Request scheduling is the logic inside a large language model inference server that decides, at each step, which queued requests enter the running batch, which are preempted, and in what order their prompts are processed.
-Because GPU memory and compute are finite, the scheduler is what turns a pile of incoming requests into a stream of tokens that respects each user's latency expectations while keeping the hardware busy.
+Request scheduling is the logic inside a large language model inference server that decides, at each step, which queued requests enter the running batch, which are preempted, and in what order prompts are processed.
+GPU memory and compute are finite; the scheduler is what turns a pile of concurrent requests into a stream of tokens that respects each user's latency expectations while keeping the hardware busy.
+It is the closest thing an inference server has to an operating system kernel, and it borrows many of the same ideas.

 The metrics it balances

 Two latencies dominate.
-Time to first token (TTFT) measures how long a user waits after sending a request before any output appears, and is driven mostly by queueing delay and the prefill of the prompt.
+Time to first token (TTFT) measures how long a user waits after sending a request before any output appears; it is driven mostly by queueing delay plus the prefill pass over the prompt.
 Time per output token (TPOT), sometimes called time between tokens, measures the pace of streaming once generation starts.
-A scheduler tries to honour service-level objectives on both while pushing system throughput as high as possible.
+The two trade against raw throughput: packing the GPU with as much work as possible maximizes tokens per second across all users, but can make any individual user's stream stutter.
+A scheduler tries to honour targets on both latencies while pushing system throughput as high as the hardware allows — and the right balance differs between an interactive chat box and a batch job summarizing a thousand documents overnight.

 Common policies